 In the late 1800s, the James Hartley family bought 40 acres northeast of Balboa Park for growing lemons.
 Development in San Diego eventually spread to the Hartley property, which became Hartley's North Park.
 In 1911, son Jack Hartley developed the business district at 30th and University Ave., which is still the heart of North Park.

 Besides its diversity, North Park is special for the architecture that predominates the neighborhood.
 North Park is home to Craftsman cottages and bungalows that reflect California's era of suburban development.
 Recent years has seen a resurgence of North Park and the gentrification of its sub-neighborhoods.

-There is lots to do in North Park including dining, nightclubs, arts, entertainment and shopping.
-It's self-sufficient, and it's close to other popular neighborhoods like University Heights, Hillcrest, Normal Heights and Balboa Park.
+There's a lot to do in North Park including dining, nightclubs, arts, entertainment, and shopping.
+It's self-sufficient, and it's close to other popular neighborhoods like University Heights, Hillcrest, Normal Heights, and Balboa Park.

 Best Bets for Eats

 North Park has a lot of neighborhood eateries, but the Chicken Pie Shop on El Cajon Blvd. is a venerable diner.
 Down the road is classic diner Rudford's.
 Red Fox Steak House at the Lafayette Hotel is pure old school.
 There are many more excellent choices and you may want to dedicate many San Diego nights to experiencing the eateries of North Park.
 For some gourmet comfort food in a hip atmosphere, check out West Coast Tavern or Urban Solace.